 Can trauma therapy help even if I'm not sure what I experienced counts as trauma?

 Absolutely.
-You do not need a formal diagnosis or a "big enough" story to deserve support.
+You do not need a formal diagnosis or a "big enough" story to deserve mental health support.
 If something has affected your sense of safety, your relationships, or your ability to feel at ease in your own life — that is worth exploring, regardless of how it compares to someone else's experience.